-How to Fight Skin Cancer with UV Light
+How to fight skin cancer with UV light

 Today, we see sunscreens and sunglasses as protecting us against UV, however the function they provided for our ancestors was related not only to class survival, but for even more practical applications like not being snowblinded:

-In our last podcast, we covered how modern sunglasses don’t resemble what was used in the past, along with how wearing them can decrease cancer-fighting hormones like MSH:
+We discuss how modern sunglasses don’t resemble what was used in the past, along with how wearing them can decrease cancer-fighting hormones like MSH, in this podcast episode:

 Leeches Peaches n’ Cream